mysqljs/mysql/Readme.md

   pool will immediately call back with an error.
 (Default: `true`)
 * `connectionLimit`: The maximum number of connections to create at once.
   (Default: `10`)
+* `queueLimit`: The maximum number of connection requests the pool will queue before returning an error from `getConnection`.
+If set to `0`, there is no limit to the number of queued connection requests.
+(Default: `0`)

 ## Switching users / altering connection state